-The Shareholders’ General Meeting is the governing body comprising all the Bank’s shareholders, whose operation is regulated under the terms laid down in BFA’s Articles of Association.
+The SHAREHOLDERS' GENERAL MEETING is the governing body comprising all the Bank’s shareholders and operates in accordance with the terms and conditions laid down in BFA’s Articles of Association.

-The SHAREHOLDERS' GENERAL MEETING BOARD has the following composition:
+The BOARD OF THE SHAREHOLDERS' GENERAL MEETING has the following composition:

 Chairperson